-"Upon my word," said Tommy, "this is a very pretty story; but I never should have thought that a lion could have grown so tame: I thought that they, and tigers, and wolves, had been so fierce and cruel that they would have torn everything they met to pieces."
+"Upon my word," said Tommy, "this is a very pretty story; but I never should have thought that a lion could have grown so tame; I thought that lions, and tigers, and wolves, had been so fierce and cruel, that they would have torn everything they met to pieces."

-"When they are hungry," said Mr Barlow, "they kill every animal they meet; but this is to devour it, for they can only live upon flesh, like dogs and cats, and many other kinds of animals.
-When they are not hungry they seldom meddle with anything, or do unnecessary mischief; therefore they are much less cruel than many persons that I have seen, and even than many children, who plague and torment animals, without any reason whatsoever."
+"When they are hungry," said Mr. Barlow, "they kill every animal they meet: but this is to devour it; for they can live only upon flesh, like dogs, and cats, and many other kinds of animals.
+When they are not hungry, they seldom meddle with anything, or do unnecessary mischief; therefore they are much less cruel than many persons whom I have seen, and even than many children, who plague and torment animals without any reasons whatsoever."

 "Indeed, sir," said Harry, "I think so.
+And I

-And I remember, as I was walking along the road some days past, I saw a little naughty boy that used a poor jackass very ill indeed.
-The poor animal was so lame that he could hardly stir; and yet the boy beat him with a great stick as violently as he was able, to make him go on faster."
-"And what did you say to him ?" said Mr Barlow.
-Harry .- Why, sir, I told him how naughty and cruel it was; and I asked him how he would like to be beaten in that manner by somebody that was stronger than himself?
-Mr B.-And what answer did he make you?
-H.-He said, that it was his daddy's ass, and so that he had a right to beat it; and that if I said a word more he would beat me.
-Mr B .- And what answer did you make; any?
-H .-- I told him, if it was his father's ass, he should not use it ill; for that we were all God's creatures, and that we should love each other, as He loved us all; and that as to beating me, if he struck me I had a right to strike him again, and would do it, though he was almost as big again as I was.
-Mr B .- And did he strike you?
-H.-Yes, sir.
-He endeavoured to strike me upon the head with his stick, but I dodged, and so it fell upon my shoulder; and he was going to strike me again, but I darted at him, and knocked him down, and then he began blubbering, and begged me not to hurt him.
-Mr B .- It is not uncommon for those who are most cruel to be at the same time most cowardly; but what did you?
-H .-- Sir, I told him I did not want to hurt him; but that as he had meddled with me, I would not let him rise till he had promised not to hurt the poor beast any more, which he did, and then I let him go about his business.
+remember, as I was walking along the road some days ago, I saw a little naughty boy that used a poor jackass very ill indeed.
+The poor animal was so lame, that he could hardly stir; and yet the boy beat him with a great stick as violently as he was able, to make him go on faster."-" And what did you say to him?" said Mr. Barlow. - Harry.
+Why, sir, I told him how naughty and cruel it was; and I asked him how he would like to be beaten in that manner by somebody, that was stronger than himself? - Mr. B. And what answer did he make you? - H. He said that it was his daddy's ass, and so he had a right to beat it, and that if I said a word more he would beat me. - Mr. B. And what answer did you make; any? - H. I told him, if it were his father's ass, he should not use it ill, for that we were all God's creatures, and that we should love each other, as He loved us all; and that as to beating me, if he struck me, I had a right to strike him again, and would do it, though he was almost as big again as I was. - Mr. B. And did he strike you?-H. Yes, sir.
+He endeavoured to strike me upon the head with his stick, but I dodged, and the blow fell upon my shoulder; and he was going to strike me again, but I darted at him, and knocked him down, and then he began blubbering, and begged me not to hurt him. -Mr. B. It is not uncommon for those who are most cruel to be at the same time most cowardly: but what did you? - H. Sir, I told him I did not want to hurt him; but that, as he had meddled with me, I would not let him rise till he had promised me not to hurt the poor beast any more: which he did, and then I let him go about his business.